mamonaco1973/azure-xubuntu-xrdp/README.md

 ./destroy.sh
 ```

-This will use Terraform to delete the VPC, EC2 instances, IAM roles, security groups, and any other infrastructure created by the project.
-Secrets stored in AWS Secrets Manager will also be deleted unless retention policies are configured.
+This will remove all Azure resources created by the project — including the resource group, virtual network, subnets, network security groups, public IPs, NICs, the Xubuntu VM, and any supporting infrastructure.
+Secrets stored in Azure Key Vault will also be deleted unless a retention policy prevents their removal.